 5: Costs less than $500 over its lifetime

 Ultimately, I didn’t factor in the original cost of the animal at all.
-My local animal shelter has a program that gives senior horses away to a good home for free, but a serious competitive rider can easily spend tens of thousands of dollars on a promising jumper.
+My local animal shelter has a program that gives senior horses away to good homes for free, but a serious competitive rider can easily spend tens of thousands of dollars on a promising jumper.
 The range is just too great.
-In general, adopting an animal from your local shelter is not just the most compassionate and moral option, but also the cheapest.
+In general, adopting pets from your local shelter is not just the most compassionate and moral option, but also the cheapest.

 Total score: 7.75

 The poor tortoise comes in dead last.
 Aesop could not be reached for comment.

 My neighbor actually owns a pet tortoise.
 We only know because it escaped one day.
 I cannot tell you how surreal it was to drive down a quiet suburban lane and see a living dinosaur of rideable size lumbering across a manicured lawn.
 I wrenched the steering wheel out of my partner’s hand screaming, “GIANT TURTLE, BANG A UEY!”

 The main factor in the tortoise’s rock-bottom score is its lifespan.
 These unstoppable badasses can live a century.
 A century!
 Technically I think that makes YOU the tortoise’s pet.